-Skimming golf balls 200 yards at a gong on the lake at the famous Gap of Dunloe might be a little beyond most of us, but that’s exactly what Irish Ryder Cup legend Paul McGinley and a handful of top professionals did a few years ago — is mightily impressive.
+Skimming golf balls 200 yards at a gong on the lake at the famous Gap of Dunloe – as Irish 2014 Ryder Cup captain Paul McGinley and a handful of top professionals did a few years ago — is mightily impressive.

 Adventures around every corner

 Yes, Gareth Maybin’s trick shot – The Impossible Shot – was worth seeing.
 However, Harrington’s repertoire went a little further – and before you think it, no ball collectors were injured during the Dubliner's session at Royal Portrush on the Antrim coast, the venue for the 2019 Open Championship.

 Then there was his blindfolded shot at Dun Laoghaire Golf Club on the Dublin-Wicklow border — host venue for the Curtis Cup matches between the top women amateurs from the USA and the cream of Great Britain and Ireland in 2016.
 Faced with a135-yard shot to the hole, with only his caddie Ronan Flood to help line him up, Harrington was placed behind two trees and asked to find a 9ft target.
 Did he make it?

 Golfing in Ireland can make you laugh and its challlenges can make you cry... all in the one round, such is the draw of over 400 courses across the island.

 “Players love coming over for the Irish Open,” says Paul McGinley.
 “It’s important to be different from the other stops on tour and they always have a great time in Ireland because there is so much to see away from the golf course.”

 While Paul McGinley might have grown up playing at Grange Golf Club in the foothills of the Dublin mountains, with his mother hailing from Rathmullan and father from Dunfanaghy, County Donegal is close to his heart.
 Despite being a proud Dubliner, McGinley would be the first to tell you to jump in the car and head to the northwest and County Donegal.